 This unprocessed grits costs only one Rand; there's no profit there.
 Food manufacturers would far rather you enjoyed utterly worthless cornflakes for R80/kg; excluding the milk.

 Cornflakes have an extremely raised glycaemic index of 79; this is certainly not a weight loss food.
-Completely tasteless, requiring large amounts of added sugar, high in salt it's junk of the highest order.
+Completely tasteless, requiring large amounts of added sugar and high in salt, it's junk of the highest order.

 100% polenta with added milk and butter.When concerned about weight loss and considering the Microbiome Enhancer Diet there is great wisdom in limiting and even shunning ultraprocessed foods.

-Potatoes while much loved are now increasingly frowned upon.
+Potatoes whilst much loved are now increasingly frowned upon.
 The varieties grown, cold storage techniques and methods of preparing all make them highly glycaemic and fattening.

 But small new potatoes, recently harvested and eaten unpeeled have a large amount of dietary fibre, a high proportion of resistant starch and a great many nutrients including life-saving potassium.